 elena_hramowa / Getty Images

-Christmas basil is a hybrid that is a cross between Thai and Genovese basil.
-It has dark purple stems and lighter purple flowers that are similar to Thai basil, though the leaves are the bright shiny green of Genovese.
+Christmas basil is a hybrid cross between Thai and Genovese basil.
+It has dark purple stems and lighter purple flowers similar to Thai basil, though the leaves are the bright shiny green of Genovese.
 It has an herby, complex scent that many find reminiscent of winter holiday smells, like pine needles and the fruity spice fragrance of mulled wine.
-Its savory flavor is good for cooking sauces, soups and meat dishes.
+Its savory flavor works great in cooking sauces, soups, and meat dishes.

 - Native Area: Africa, Asia